Kishor-Patil97/lecture-management/README.md

-Docker Image For Backend can be accessed in below mentioned DockerHub Repository: https://hub.docker.com/repository/docker/kishor97p/plmsync/general
+Docker Image For Frontend and Backend can be accessed by below mentioned DockerHub Repository: https://hub.docker.com/repository/docker/kishor97p/plmsync/general

 # Lecture-Management